Steering Committee

 Hugh Starkey, IAHRE Treasurer, United Kingdom

-Hugh Starkey is Emeritus Professor of Citizenship and Human Rights Education at IOE, UCL’S Faculty of Education and Society.
+Hugh Starkey is Emeritus Professor of Citizenship and Human Rights Education at UCL Institute of Education (IOE), London UK.
 His research interests are education for democratic citizenship and human rights education (EDC / HRE) developed in an intercultural perspective.

 Read More